Skip to main content

 Scope and Content

-This collection consists of a letter written by Nathaniel Wiley Harbin to his father about the First Battle of Manassas.
+This collection consists of a letter written by Nathaniel Wiley Harbin to his father about the First Battle of Manassas (Bull RUn).
 Harbin gives an account of the battle, where he acted as a "skirmisher," and describes the rout of the Federal army and the supplies they abandoned during their retreat.
 Harbin includes a casualty list for his company and writes about the capture of Federal prisoners.

 Dates: 1861 July 30